 The National CAPS Committee will revise the National Survey Guidelines when annually reviewing the policy, strategy, and performance of the CAPS program.
 The NCC also will approve annually a "Priority Pest List."
-This list will include the Commodity and Taxonomic Survey Pests, as well as Pests of Economic and Environmental Importance (AHP Prioritized List).
-The Priority Pest List will be based on input by PPQ, the States, Center for Plant Health Science and Technology (CPHST), National Identification Services (NIS), and commodity organizations.
-A transparent process for assessing pests for the Priority Pest List has been implemented States will select from the Priority Pest List to complete the Priority Surveys in CAPS.
+This list will include the Commodity and Taxonomic Survey Pests, as well as Pests of Economic and Environmental Importance (OPEP Prioritized List).
+The Priority Pest List will be based on input by PPQ, the States, the Center for Plant Health Science and Technology (CPHST), National Identification Services (NIS), and commodity organizations.
+A transparent process for assessing pests for the Priority Pest List has been implemented States will select from the Priority Pest List to complete the Priority Surveys in CAPS (and National Priority Surveys under Farm Bill Goal 1 Survey).

 The State CAPS Committee will determine and recommend survey priorities for pests of State regulatory concern in their state.
-The State Plant Health Director (SPHD) and State Plant Regulatory Official (SPRO), in consultation with the Pest Survey Specialist (PSS)
+The State Plant Health Director (SPHD) and State

-and State Survey Coordinator (SSC), and considering the recommendations and advice of the State CAPS Committee, are responsible for the selection of pests that are important to their State as per the guidance given in these Guidelines.
+Plant Regulatory Official (SPRO), in consultation with the Pest Survey Specialist (PSS) and State Survey Coordinator (SSC), and considering the recommendations and advice of the State CAPS Committee, are responsible for the selection of pests that are important to their State as per the guidance given in these Guidelines.
 This collaboration will allow flexibility on a state-by-state basis.
 PPQ encourages industry-state partnerships for pest survey.

 In order to provide this flexibility, performance measures must be in place early in the planning process so that there is cooperator accountability where Federal funds are provided.
 These performance measures will enable the assessment of accomplishments made toward pest selection and survey objectives outlined in CAPS cooperative agreements.
-A summary of activities performed by SSCs that result in advancing the overall programs effectiveness will support this assessment process.
+Activities performed by SSCs that result in advancing the overall program's effectiveness will support this assessment process.
 The Infrastructure Report Template is provided for the SSC to report on activities in support of the Pest Surveillance mission across all programs for which activities were conducted in their state.
 This also will help justify the continued funding of the SSC position in Infrastructure.
 The roles and responsibilities of the core constituencies, SPHD, SPRO, PSS, and SSC, can be found here.

 The SSC, in collaboration with the PSS, will make use of pest risk information from various sources.
-Such sources include: pest data sheets; pest-risk assessments; pests ranked through the Analytic Hierarchy Process; "risk zones" and other information communicated to the SPHDs by the NOM; pests that need to be surveyed per the PPQ Management Team's endorsement of recommendations of the PPQ New Pest Advisory Group (NPAG); industries' suggestions for coordinated survey/monitoring of pests of mutual concern; changes in patterns of risk or commerce that indicate domestic survey is merited along a risky pest pathway; and select agents that present some threat for potential bioterrorism.
+Such sources include: pest data sheets; pest-risk assessments; pests categorized through the Objective Prioritization of Exotic Pests process; "risk zones" and other information communicated to the SPHDs by the NOM; pests that need to be surveyed per the PPQ Management Team's endorsement of recommendations of the PPQ New Pest Advisory Group (NPAG); industries' suggestions for coordinated survey/monitoring of pests of mutual concern; changes in patterns of risk or commerce that indicate domestic survey is merited along a risky pest pathway; and select agents that present some threat for potential bioterrorism.